 Master Gardeners conduct classes in April

-University of Nevada Cooperative Extension Master Gardeners—for the 11th year--will offer a series of free classes at Acacia Park in April.
+University of Nevada Cooperative Extension Master Gardeners—for the 9th year--will offer a series of free classes at Acacia Park in April.
 Classes are offered in partnership with the City of Henderson Parks and Recreation Department, and are published in “Henderson Happenings.”
-All classes are taught by Cooperative Extension volunteer Master Gardener instructors and begin at 9 a.m.
+All classes will be taught by Master Gardener instructors and begin at 9 a.m.

 On April 5, Master Gardener Denise McConnell will present Landscape Design with Native Plants in Mind.
 The most successful and water wise landscapes incorporate native and adaptable plants.
 Get to know the best of them and how to use them in your yard.
 Some landscape design and basic layout designs will be discussed.
 A certified southern Nevada Cooperative Extension Master Gardener will also tour the demonstration garden for examples.
 Come with your questions and be ready for some very creative ideas.

 On April 12, Trees, Trees and more Trees will be presented by Master Gardener Jeneane Young.
 Trees make up the structure of your landscape design, are beautiful, provide shade for those hot summer months, allow birds and wildlife a habitat, and may also provide edible fruit.
 Yes you can grow fruit trees here in the desert.
 Join a Cooperative Extension Master Gardener to discuss which trees are recommended for this area, when to plant, irrigation, fertilization, pruning, how to keep them manageable, and prevention of problems.